-The PANE is made up of an online 200-question, single best answer, knowledge-based assessment (KBA) and a 14-station objective structured clinical examination (OSCE).
+The PARA is made up of an online 200-question, single best answer, knowledge-based assessment (KBA) and a 14-station objective structured clinical examination (OSCE).
 The OSCE is held at the RCP’s Liverpool base, The Spine.

 How to apply